Ploirad/WRO-2024-ArduMASTERS/src/Readme.md

 <h1>Summary:
   </h1><b/>

-  This folder contains all the dodes that we got.
+  This folder contains all the codes that we have been doing all the curse for our robot.
 Here you can find this codes:
   - camera.py
   - colors detector RGBY.py
   - complete.py